LaunchCodeEducation/helloworld/_sources/03_Conditionals/practice.rst

         **Latte Special**

         Starbucks is offering a new secret drink to celebrate St. Patrick's day.
-You can only order this drink on Tuesdays during the months of February March.
+You can only order this drink on Tuesdays during the month of March.
 Create a program that asks the user for the day, then notifies them if they can get the secret drink.

         .. sourcecode:: python